OVERVIEW: The Cummins Foundation prioritizes education and access to basic economic and social opportunities in its global grantmaking.

 As education may be considered human rights issue, Cummins also seeks to identify workforce skills gaps in current education systems to improve their quality, while also aligning those education systems with workforce needs.
 The goal of the foundation in this area is to ensure “[t]hat the students of today are ready for the workforce of tomorrow.”

 The foundation also names the environment as another global grantmaking priority.
 It is not out of the ordinary for the foundation to award grants in areas where its priorities intersect.
 For example, the foundation has supported projects promoting the use of clean cookstoves that use biomass instead of fossil fuels in rural China.

 Cummins Foundation provides up to about $250,000, but most grants through its global priority area range between $10,000 and $100,000.

 The foundation accepts unsolicited letters of inquiry throughout the year.
-Though it does not have a grant application, grantseekers should include a preliminary proposal, problem being addressed, anticipated outcomes, and operating budget in all inquiries.
+Though it does not have a grant application, grantseekers should include a preliminary proposal, the problem being addressed, anticipated outcomes, and operating budget in all inquiries.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)